pharo-ide/Calypso/Calypso-NavigationModel.package/ClyBrowserItem.class/README.md

 	anObject calypsoEnvironmentType

-The idea of type is to not depends on single implementation of particular kind of objects.
+The idea behind item type is to separate it from object class to not depends on single implementation of particular kind of objects.
 For example there is CompiledMethod, RGMethodDefinition and RG2MethodDefinition.
 They all represent different model of methods.
 But for the browser it is important to work with them in same way.
 So all of them return ClyMethod class as calypsoEnvironmentType.
-It allows avoid duplication of method related logic by delegating it to the reusable item type class.
+It allows avoid duplication of methods by delegating actual logic to the reusable item type class.
 For example system browser defines commands to be used in context of selected methods.
 It uses ClyMethod type to attach commands to methods.
-And they available and work independently of concrete method object.
+And they available and work independently from concrete method class.
+But by default the calypso type is the class of object.
+And it is not necessery to introduce separate type for every kind of item.

 I provide several methods to compare items: